 On June 5, 2020, IMI USA entered into a fourth amendment to a standard industrial commercial single tenant lease contract for an extended term of five years commencing from November 1, 2020 to October 31, 2025 for the lease of office premises.
-The lease contract contains provisions including, but not limited to, an escalation rate of 3% per year and early termination penalties.
+The lease contract contains provisions including, but not limited to, an escalation rate of 3% per year and early termination penalties and an option to extend the lease up to two years.